hector-f-2000/hector-f-2000/README.md

-## Hola 👋
+## Hi!!! 👋

-Mi nombre es Héctor Ferrada, soy de Chile y soy Desarrollador BackEnd.
+My name is Héctor Ferrada, I'm from Chile and I'm a BackEnd Developer.

-* Actualmente trabajo en proyectos personales utilizando Python (Django).
+* Currently working on personal projects using Python (Django).

-## Algunas de mis habilidades
+## Some of my skills

-* Principalmente desarrollo en Python (Django).
+* Mainly development in Python (Django).
-* Conocimientos sobre FrontEnd.
+* Knowledge about Front End.
-* Capacidad de adaptación en proyectos de equipos multidiciplinarios
+* Ability to adapt in multidisciplinary team projects
-* Superación de trabajos con mucha presión
+* Overcome high pressure jobs
-* Capaz de asumir nuevos desafios, comuniación efectiva.
+* Able to take on new challenges, effective communication.

-## Contacto
+## Contact

-Encuentra más información visitando [mi portafolio](https://hector-f-2000.github.io)
+Find more information by visiting [my portfolio](https://hector-f-2000.github.io)